openflighthpc/power-server/README.md

 ## Authentication

 The API requires all requests to carry with a [jwt](https://jwt.io).
 Within the token either `user: true` or `admin: true` needs to be set.
-This will authenticate with either `user` or `admin` privileges respectively.
-Admins have full access to the API where users can only make `GET` requests.

 The following `rake` tasks are used to generate tokens with 30 days expiry.
 Tokens from other sources will be accepted as long as they:
-1. Where signed with the same shared secret,
+1. Where signed with the same shared secret, and
-2. Set either `user: true` or `admin: true` in the token body, and
-3. An [expiry claim](https://tools.ietf.org/html/rfc7519#section-4.1.4) has been made.
+2. An [expiry claim](https://tools.ietf.org/html/rfc7519#section-4.1.4) has been made.

 As the shared secret is environment dependant, the `RACK_ENV` must be set within your environment.

 ```
 # Set the rack environment
 export RACK_ENV=production

-# Generate a admin token:
-rake token:admin

 # Generate a user token
 rake token:user